The Abbey Inn and Spa Review: A Habit Forming Stay in Peekskill NY

-The Abbey Inn & Spa
+The Abbey Inn And Spa Review

 Atop Fort Hill in Peekskill NY, overlooking the fabled Hudson River, the castle-like Abbey Inn and Spa was built in 1902.
 For nuns.
 Yes, these glorious structures belonged to a religious order – the Episcopalian Sisters of St. Mary – housing habited women sworn to a life of austerity and service to God.